robertsolorzano/NoteMark-LinuxConfig/README.md

 A Note taking desktop app with out-of-the-box markdown support.
 Built with Electron and React.
 Created by [CodeWithGionatha Labs](https://github.com/CodeWithGionatha-Labs).

-Configured glassmorphasim styling to work on linux as it was only compatiable for macOS out the box.
-Adjusted to ensure smooth borders and clear panels for the aethetic original dev was going for.
+Configured glassmorphism styling to work on Linux, as it was only compatible with macOS out of the box.
+Adjusted it to ensure smooth borders and clear panels for the aesthetic the original developer was going for.

 ![preview](./resources/preview.png)